zepuwang/summer-project-/README.md

 EDA.ipynb: Data Exploration

-GAT.py: It is an implementation of graph attention networks.
+GAT.py: an implementation of graph attention networks.

 layers.py: an implementation of graph attention layers and temporal convolution layers.